humank/genai-demo/docs/development/hooks/hooks-necessity-analysis.md

-# Hooks Necessity Analysis: Do You Really Need All These Hooks?
+# Hooks Necessity Analysis: Do You Really Need All These Hooks

 **Date**: 2025-01-17
 **Purpose**: Pragmatic evaluation of hook necessity based on ROI, maintenance cost, and actual value